 The most common body area gym-goers ask me for toning and definition help with is in the arms.
 Since women have three layers of fat in the stomach and triceps area, combined with the loss of skin elasticity and decreased lean body mass, flabby upper arms, or bat wings as they are not so affectionately called, are often where women choose to focus their strength training routine.

 The American Council on Exercise recommends push-ups, and more specifically triangle push-ups where the hands are placed in a diamond shape—with palms flat on the floor and the index fingertips and thumb tips touching—as the most effective method to strengthen and create muscle definition in the arms.
-Fortunately, yoga vinyasas rely on Chaturanga Dandasana providing lots of opportunities to work those bat wings away!
+Fortunately, yoga vinyasas rely on Chaturanga Dandasana, providing many opportunities to work those bat wings away!

-Half Push-Up Chaturanga – Push-ups are the powerhouse move in every gym session, and they can easily be added into a vinyasa or a flow of their own.
+Push-ups are the powerhouse move in every gym session, and they can easily be added into a vinyasa or a flow of their own.
 Try flowing from Balasana (Child’s Pose) to modified Chaturanga (knees on the floor), into a half push-up, then back into Child’s Pose.
-Students ready for more of a challenge can flow from Adho Mukha Svanasana (Downward-Facing Dog Pose) to half push-up Chaturanga using the diamond push-up hand placement.
+Students ready for more of a challenge can flow from Adho Mukha Svanasana (Downward-Facing Dog Pose) to half-push-up Chaturanga using the diamond push-up hand placement.

-Adho Mukha Vrksasana (Handstand Pose) – Handstand requires bearing full weight on the hands, so every muscle in the arms, shoulders and upper back is engaged.
-Although difficult, and perhaps scary, for beginners, practicing L-shaped Handstand against a wall is a modification that still reaps all the benefits. (pictured right)
+(Handstand Pose) – Handstand requires bearing full weight on the hands, so every muscle in the arms, shoulders, and upper back is engaged.
+Although difficult and perhaps scary for beginners, practicing an L-shaped Handstand against a wall is a modification that still reaps all the benefits.

-Whether in full Handstand or L-Shaped Handstand, be sure the fingers are spread wide and the finger pads are pressing firmly into the floor.
+Whether in a full Handstand or an L-Shaped Handstand, be sure the fingers are spread wide, and the finger pads are pressing firmly into the floor.
 As with all arm balancing yoga poses, also be aware not to sink down into the shoulder joint.
 Rather push down to lift up, staying engaged.

-Bakasana (Crow Pose) – Crow Pose strengthens the arms and wrists while at the same time stretching the upper back muscles.
-Be sure the fingers are spread wide through crow allowing even weight distribution through the hands.
+(Crow Pose) – Crow Pose strengthens the arms and wrists while at the same time stretching the upper back muscles.
+Be sure the fingers are spread wide through Crow allowing even weight distribution through the hands.

-Vasisthasana (Side Plank Pose) – For another fun upper body strengthening flow, try side plank with push-up variation.
+(Side Plank Pose) – For another fun upper body strengthening flow, try Side Plank with push-up variation.
 Smoothly flow between Vasisthasana, Chaturanga push-up on knees or toes, and then Vasisthasana on the opposite side.
-Take this flow slowly and mindfully being sure to place the hands firmly in line with the shoulders before turning into side plank or down into the push-up.
+Take this flow slowly and mindfully, being sure to place the hands firmly in line with the shoulders before turning into Side Plank or down into the push-up.

 Pamper Your Wrists in Yoga